-Using Virtual Campus Tours and Hangouts for International Student Recruitment
+Using Virtual Campus Tours and Zoom as Part of Your International Student Recruitment Strategy

 A campus tour is a big part of most students’ decision processes, providing the opportunity for them to envision if they can really spend their next four years there.
-International students rarely have the luxury of visiting a prospective campus ahead of enrollment but virtual tours can help bridge the gap, emphasizing a school’s strongest features and providing a glimpse of campus life.
-Google Maps Street View also offers interior virtual tours of some schools and a few US-based universities are already developing tours using new Oculus Rift virtual reality technology.
+International students rarely have the luxury of visiting a prospective campus ahead of enrollment, but virtual tours can help bridge the gap, emphasizing a school’s strongest features and providing a glimpse of campus life.
+Many US-based universities, such as the University of Miami and the University of North Carolina, have already developed 360-degree tours using virtual reality technology, while Google Maps Street view also offers interior virtual tours of some schools.

-To get better personalized interaction despite the distance, more colleges and universities are adopting web-conferencing via easily accessible tools like Google Hangouts.
-These digital face-to-face tools not only allow admissions personnel to engage directly with international students, but also clarify solutions using whiteboards, share documents or slideshares, and guide prospects through relevant webpages via co-browsing.
+To get better personalized interaction despite the distance, more colleges and universities are adopting web-conferencing via easily accessible tools like Zoom.
+With the onset of the COVID-19 pandemic, higher education institutions have invested in the use of digital face-to-face tools in order to deliver virtual courses and more, and these tools can also be used to engage directly with international students.
+Admissions counsellors can turn to this equipment in order to clarify solutions using whiteboards, share documents or slideshares, and guide prospects through relevant web pages via co-browsing.
 To make the most of these opportunities, school personnel should develop and rehearse a script to work from and test all equipment many times beforehand.